 Will MREs work?
 Do I need to bring commercial freeze-dried meals?
 And so on.

-I’ve touched upon this topic before, but thought I’d expand on the topic in a bit more detail.
+I’ve touched upon this topic before but thought I’d expand on the subject in a bit more detail.

-Let’s go through the common categories people ask about…
+Let’s go through the standard categories people ask about…

 - Meals Ready to Eat (MREs)

-For those not familiar with MREs, these are the ration packs issued by the military and relief agencies in natural disasters. for humanitarian and military missions .
+For those not familiar with MREs, these are the ration packs issued by the military and relief agencies in natural disasters, and for humanitarian and military missions.
 Each MRE is a complete meal and often comes with a chemical heater pack.
-Included are a main entre’ , a dessert, drink mix, condiments, utensil and so on.
+Included are a main entre’, a dessert, drink mix, condiments, utensil and so on.

 Though convenient, they are heavy and bulky.
 These rations make sense when someone has the logistic support of the US military.
 However, if someone is schlepping all their food, the weight and bulk of these rations are prohibitive.
 And they can be expensive.
 Note that when military personnel are “backpacking” for their missions, meals similar to commercial freeze dried meals are brought.
 Note OFD, the company that makes many of these military versions of backpacking meals, is the parent company of Mountain House.

-Though individual MRE portions can be bought and used, there are enough commercial options out there that I personally don’t think there is any compelling reason to go out of the way to procure an MRE or the component parts (except, MAYBE for convenience if a person absolutely just wants an all-in-one-meal.
+Individual MRE portions can be bought and used.
+However, there are enough commercial options out there that I don’t think there is any compelling reason to go out of the way to procure an MRE or the component parts.
+An exception?
+MAYBE for convenience if a person absolutely just wants an all-in-one meal.
 But that just seems like an expensive way to be lazy 😉 ).
 Naturally, if you happen to have MREs, the component parts can be used for backpacking.
-Just don’t take the whole thing…
+Just don’t take the whole thing.

 - Freeze dried or dehydrated meals